 - disk space to which you have write access - commands, scripts and programs that you are authorized to run - proxies and tickets that authorize you to use resources available over the network - the actual network resources that you are authorized to use, e.g., tape drives and DVD drives - This constitutes a basic working environment or computing environment.
-Environment information is largely conveyed by means of environment variables that point to various program executable locations, data files, and so on.
-A simple example of an environment variable is HOME, the variable whose value is the absolute path to your home directory. - Particular programs (e.g., art) usually require extra information (i.e., another environment layer) on top of a standard working environment, e.g., paths to the program's executable(s) and to its dependent programs, paths indicating where it can find input files and where to direct its output, and so on.
-In addition to environment variables, the art-enabled computing environment includes some aliases and bash functions that have been defined; these are discussed in - 4 Section 3.8. - In turn, the Workbook code, which must work for all experiments and at Fermilab as well as at collaborating institutions, requires yet another environment - layer a site-specific layer. - Given the different experiments using art and the variety of laboratories and universities at which the users work, a $site(\gamma)$ in art is a unique combination of experiment and institution.
-It is used to refer to a set of computing resources configured for use by a particular experiment at a particular institution.
-Setting - up your site-specific environment will be discussed in Section 3.7. - When you finish the Workbook and start to run real code, you will set up your - experiment-specific environment on top of the more generic art-enabled environment, in place of the Workbook's.
-To switch between these two environments, - you will log out and log back in, then run the script appropriate for the environ- - ment you want.
-Because of potential naming "collisions," it is not guaranteed - that these two environments can be overlain and always work properly. - 19 This concept of environment layering is illustrated in Figure 3.1.
+En- - s vironment information is largely conveyed by means of environment variables - 9 that point to various program executable locations, data files, and so on.
+A - simple example of an environment variable is HOME, the variable whose value is - the absolute path to your home directory. - 2 Particular programs (e.g., art) usually require extra information (i.e., another - environment layer) on top of a standard working environment, e.g., paths to - the program's executable(s) and to its dependent programs, paths indicating - where it can find input files and where to direct its output, and so on.
+In addi- - tion to environment variables, the art-enabled computing environment includes - ${17}$ some aliases and bash functions that have been defined; these are discussed in - Section 4.8. - 19 In turn, the Workbook code, which must work for all experiments and at Fer- - 20 milab as well as at collaborating institutions, requires yet another environment - layer a site-specific layer.

+- Given the different experiments using art and the variety of laboratories and universities at which the users work, a $site(\gamma)$ in art is a unique combination - of experiment and institution.
+It is used to refer to a set of computing resources - 25 configured for use by a particular experiment at a particular institution.
+Setting - 26 up your site-specific environment will be discussed in Section 4.7. - When you finish the Workbook and start to run real code, you will set up your - experiment-specific environment on top of the more generic art-enabled environ- - 29 ment, in place of the Workbook's.
+To switch between these two environments, - ${30}$ you will log out and log back in, then run the script appropriate for the environ- - ment you want.
+Because of potential naming "collisions," it is not guaranteed - that these two environments can be overlain and always work properly. - This concept of environment layering is illustrated in Figure 4.1.

-3.5.2 Examining and Using Environment Variables
+34 4.5.2 Examining and Using Environment Variables

-- ${21}$ One way to see the value of an environment variable is to use the printenv
+- One way to see the value of an environment variable is to use the printenv

-- 22 command:
+- 36 command:

-- 23 \$ printenv HOME
+- 37 \$ printenv HOME

-Figure 3.1: Layers in the art Workbook (left) and experiment-specific (right) computing environments
+Figure 4.1: Layers in the art Workbook (left) and experiment-specific (right) computing environments

 - At any point in an interactive command or in a shell script, you can tell the

-- 25 shell that you want the value of the environment variable by prefixing its name
+- shell that you want the value of the environment variable by prefixing its name

-- with the \$ character:
+- 3 with the \$ character:

-- 27 \$ echo \$HOME
+- 4 \$ echo \$HOME

-- Here, echo is a standard Unix command that copies its arguments to its output,
+- 5 Here, echo is a standard Unix command that copies its arguments to its output,

-- in this case the screen.
+- 6 in this case the screen.

-- 30 By convention, environment variables are virtually always written in all capital
+- 7 By convention, environment variables are virtually always written in all capital

-- 31 letters 3 .
+- 8 letters3.

-- There may be times when the Workbook instructions tell you to set an envi-
+- 9 There may be times when the Workbook instructions tell you to set an envi-

-- ronment variable to some value.
+- ${10}$ ronment variable to some value.
 To do so, type the following at the command

-- 34 prompt:
+- 11 prompt:

-- \$ \$ export <ENVNAME>=<value>
+- 12 \$ export <ENVNAME>=<value>

-- 36 If you read bash scripts written by others, you may see the following variant,
+- 13 If you read bash scripts written by others, you may see the following variant,

 - which accomplishes the same thing:

-- 38 \$ <ENVNAME>=<value>
+- ıs \$ <ENVNAME>=<value>

-- 1 \$ export <ENVNAME>
+- 16 \$ export <ENVNAME>